PaulWheatcroft/CarpBuzz/README.md

 1. Navigate to the Carp Buzz repository page in GitHub https://github.com/PaulWheatcroft/CarpBuzz
 2. In the top right corner click Fork
 3. This creates a copy in your GitHub repository
 4. From here you could open in Gitpod or make changes directly in GitHub.
-Once completed click New Puss Request to submit your changes to be merged with the master branch
+Once completed click New Push Request to submit your changes to be merged with the master branch

 ### Clone and Run Locally